oliver-oloughlin/kvdex/README.md

 ## Models

 Collections are typed using models.
 Standard models can be defined using the `model()` function.
-Alternatively, any object that implements the Model type can be used as a model.
-Zod is therefore compatible, without being a dependency (see [zodModel()](#zodmodel) for additional support).
+Alternatively, any object that is compatible with the Model type can be used as a model.
+Zod is therefore supported, without being a dependency.
 The standard model uses type casting only, and does not validate any data when parsing.
 Asymmetric models can be created by passing a transform function which maps from an input type to an output type.
 Asymmetric models are useful for storing derived values or filling default values.
 It is up to the developer to choose the strategy that fits their use case the best.

 **_NOTE_:** When using interfaces instead of types, they must extend the KvValue type.